Mohammad Ali (West Bengal politician)

 Ali Mohammad is an Indian politician from West Bengal.
-He was elected to the West Bengal Legislative Assembly from Lalgola constituency in the 2021 West Bengal Legislative Assembly election representing the All India Trinamool Congress.
+He was elected to the West Bengal Legislative Assembly from Lalgola constituency in the 2021 West Bengal Legislative Assembly election representing the Trinamool Congress.

 Early life and education

 Mohammad is from Lalgola, Murshidabad district, West Bengal.

 Career

 Mohammad broke the family reign of Abu Hena in the constituency, defeating the seven-time MLA.
 Earlier, Hena's father, Abdus Sattar, was also a seven-time MLA.
 The family ruled the constituency from 1967 to 2020.
 Mohammad won the 2021 West Bengal Legislative Assembly election.